The Suntory Group has been conducting Natural Water Sanctuary Projects in order to preserve water resources and biodiversity.

 Biodiversity in a Natural Water Sanctuary from a Bird's Perspective

-One of the main purposes of the forest development of the Natural Water Sanctuaries is the revitalization of the rich biodiversity and experts carry out wild bird research every year (insect and animal research is also periodically conducted).
+One of the main purposes of the Natural Water Sanctuaries is the revitalization of a wealth of biodiversity, and experts from the Japanese Society for Preservation of Birds carry out wild bird research every year (insect and animal research is also periodically conducted).
+We have formulated a Biodiversity Action Plan (BAP) and continually work to improve that plan at our Natural Water Sanctuaries throughout all of the primary bases of the Suntory Group.

 The plant and animal life living in the forest will change if the typical functions of the forest can be revitalized.
 We believe that we can fully understand the ever-changing situation throughout the entire ecosystem supporting this life by focusing on birds of prey such as the eagles and hawks which stand atop the ecological pyramid.

 This forum started in 2011 for the purpose of sharing knowledge about the broad range of research and maintenance in each Natural Water Sanctuary.
-The forum held in November 2016 was the sixth conference held since its inception.
+The forum held in September 2017 was the seventh conference held since its inception.
 We regularly invite experts in various fields to provide guidance and cooperation to offer comprehensive reports that include trial and error in the research and maintenance of the Natural Water Sanctuaries and future activity policies.
 We deepened the debate through interactions that included a specific exchange of opinions at a poster session.

 University of Tokyo "The Wisdom of Water" (Suntory) Corporate Sponsored Research Program